Skip to main content

 Understanding our heating systems

-The key three rules of thumb for efficient heating are:
+The three key rules of thumb for efficient heating are:

 1. Open windows fully for 5 minutes to get fresh air and then close them again so that your room remains nice and warm.